citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 GDB Stub is a feature that lets you use GDB (a popular debugger) to debug applications running on Citra.
 It would be very useful for homebrew developers and Citra developers alike... if only it worked.

 Citra's gdbstub has a reputation for being broken.
 What we didn't expect was that, it was slowly getting more and more broken over time as no one was using it.
 Here, we listed some of the fixes to the gdbstub over the last year, but we know there are still many more issues.
-Honestly, The best path forward is probably to rewrite the stub completely.
+Honestly, the best path forward is probably to rewrite the stub completely.

 ### Add program counter in unmapped memory access log messages ([#5149](https://github.com/citra-emu/citra/pull/5149)) by [badda71](https://github.com/badda71)